 “Go on!” encouraged Mrs. A with a visible sigh of relief.

-The weathered V-shape slate roof sat with grace under the soft shade of the oak trees that criss-crossed their limbs above its peak.
-In its centre stood a weathered wooden cross with a petit bell tower at its base.
+The V-shape slate roof lay gracefully under the soft shade of the oak trees, that stretched their limbs above its peak, and at the centre stood a weathered wooden cross that rose above a simple bell tower at its base.

-Mrs. Mancinni made her way to the chapel huffing and puffing and said, “It was all brought here from Ireland.
-Every piece of it.”
+“It was all brought here from Ireland.
+Every piece of it,” she huffed.

-Erin followed Mrs. A into the chapel, and they walked down the centre aisle to stand at the crosshairs of the four sets of doors, one on each side.
+They went inside and walked down the centre aisle to stand at the crosshairs of the four sets of doors.

-“Look down,” urged Mrs. A. “This is why I brought you here.”
+“Look down,” urged Astor.
+“This is why I brought you here.”

 “Repair what?” asked Erin, still not getting the whole picture.

-“The Irish Blue of course,” stated Mrs. A. “It’s the original flooring that was brought over from Ireland.
+“The Irish Blue of course,” stated Mrs. Mancinni.
+“It’s the original flooring that was brought over from Ireland.
 It’s damaged and needs to be fixed.
 Right away!”

-Erin had no idea how to make the repairs, and was about to say so when a monk, dressed in a brown robe with an ivory rope belt, walked into the chapel from a side entrance.
+Erin had no idea how to repair priceless stone-work, and was about to say so when a monk, dressed in a brown robe with an ivory belt, walked into the chapel from a side entrance.

-Mrs. A sang out, “Oh Fenton.
-How are you today?” and “Did you get the tea that Lilly left for you?”
+“Oh Fenton.
+How are you today?” sang Astor.
+“Did you get the tea that Lilly left for you?”

-Erin thought, “Why shouldn’t she have her very own monk?”
+“Why shouldn’t she have her very own monk?” thought Erin sarcastically.

 Without so much as a nod, Mrs. A and Fenton disappeared out the south entrance and spent the rest of the day planning her wedding.

-Mrs. A and Fenton had met at a funeral just outside of Rome a few weeks ago.
-She had chipped away at the armour of his life and managed to talk him into returning with her to New York, and into performing her wedding ceremony.
+Astor and Fenton had met at a funeral in Rome a few weeks ago, where she chipped away at the armour of his calling, until he finally agreed to return to New York with her.

-Then, as she was ready to leave, a wisp of dust fell on her nose and she heard a voice pronounce, “Look up!”
+As she turned to leave, a wisp of dust fell on her nose and she heard a voice pronounce, “Look up!”